ManarFarghaly/Database-Management-Systems/DBMS.md

 • The primary key attributes PK of each relation schema cannot have null values in any tuple.

-• This is because primary key values are used to identify the individual tuples.

-• If PK has several attributes, null is not allowed in any of these attributes.

-• Note: Other attributes of Relation may be constrained to disallow null values, even though they are not members of the primary key.
+• Note: Other attributes of Relation may be constrained to disallow null values.

 #### Referential Integrity

-• Tuples in the referencing relation R1 have attributes FK (called foreign key attributes) that reference the primary key attributes PK of the other referenced relation R2.
+• The primary key attributes (PK) of the second referred relation (R2) are referenced by tuples in the referencing relation R1 through attributes FK, also known as foreign key attributes.

-• A tuple t1 in Relation 1 is said to reference a tuple t2  in Relation 2 if t1[FK] = t2[PK].
-• The value in the foreign key column (or columns) FK of the referencing relation can be either:
+• The following values can be found in the foreign key column (or columns) FK of the referring relation:

 1.  a value of an existing primary key value of a corresponding primary key PK in the referenced relation R2, or